 Every character has particular traits that are absurd to the point that every move they make is adorable, or, in this instance, kawaii, like Yui sleeping with her guitar dubbed “Gitah” and hanging onto Azusa or Ritsu mistakenly interpreting Mio’s messages as love letters.

 Every episode is full of the adorableness you want to see from K-On!
 It’s all about the music.

-Hanayamata can be described as one of those shows that we refer to as “cute girl doing funny things.”
+Hanayamata can be described as one of those shows that we refer to as “cute girls doing funny things.”
 It’s a lot like programs like Love Live.

 However, the show is about a group of girls who gather at high school and dance the Japanese dance known as Yasekoi.

-It’s a lighter-hearted show that is enjoyable to enjoy when you don’t need to dive into something important or deeply.
+It’s a lighter-hearted show that is enjoyable to enjoy when you don’t need to dive into something important or deep.

 However, instead, you’d like to have fun with something light and without fan service, clichés, or anything else that you’d consider excessive or inappropriate.

 Of course, the characters from anime (girls) are as adorable as they come… and without becoming too “exaggerated” about it.